Follow this list to improve the amount of calls that turn into sales for your business.

 Follow these steps to make every call a sale and immediately improve your conversion rate because a customer may be offended by an automated voice that begins a call.

 “This call may be monitored and recorded for training purposes.”

-A customer may be taken aback by the automated voice that first begins a call.
-The customer, however, may not be aware of how a phone recording system is used not just to record the customer’s information but also to help the shop with its sales and business practices, says Michelle Marchant, phone skills performance coach.
+Although a customer may be taken aback by the automated voice that first begins a call, they may not be aware of how a phone recording system is used not just to record the customer’s information but also to help the shop with its sales and business practices, says Michelle Marchant, phone skills performance coach.